Bharmal: Akbar and Bharmal

 In 1556, Bharmal helped Majnun Khan Qaqshal, a Mughal commandant, which Majnun Khan later narrated to Akbar.
-Akbar subsequently invited Bharmal to the court of Delhi and honored him, his sons, and other relatives by giving robe of honor.
+Akbar subsequently invited Bharmal to the court of Delhi and honored him, his sons, and other relatives by giving a robe of honor.
 At this time, while Akbar was trying to tame a wild elephant, the intoxicated elephant ran towards people which led to a commotion while they were trying to escape, however when the elephant approached the ground of Rajput nobles, they stood their ground by loyalty.
-This act of Amer nobles impressed Emperor who then enquired about the Raja Bharmal and pleased with his valor said, "We will rear you".
+This act of Amer nobles impressed the Emperor who then enquired about the Raja Bharmal and pleased with his valor said, "We will rear you".

-In 1562, the situation became critical for the Kachwahas when Mirza Muhammad Sharaf-ud-din Hussain was appointed Mughal governor of Mewat.
+In 1562, the situation became critical for the Kachhwahas when Mirza Muhammad Sharaf-ud-din Hussain was appointed Mughal governor of Mewat.
 Sujamal reached his court and received his support for winning the throne of Amer.
 Mirza led a large army to Amber and Bharmal was in no position to resist.
-He forced the Kachwahas to leave Amber and live in forests and hills.
-Bharmal promised a fixed tribute to Mirza and handed over his own son, Jagannath, and his nephews, Raj Singh (son of Askaran) and Khangar Singh (son of Jagmal), as hostages for its due payment.
+He forced the Kachhwahas to leave Amber and live in forests and hills.
+Bharmal promised a fixed tribute to Mirza and handed over his son, Jagannath, and his nephews, Raj Singh (son of Askaran) and Khangar Singh (son of Jagmal), as hostages for its due payment.

 When Sharaf-ud-din was preparing to invade Amber again, Bharmal met Akbar's courtier, Chaghtai Khan.
 Luckily for the Raja of Amer, Akbar was at Karavali (a village near Agra) on his way from Agra to Ajmer (on a pilgrimage to the dargah of Khwaja Moinuddin Chisti), Chaghtai Khan pleaded on behalf of Bharmal for his protection, which he agreed and summoned the Raja to his court.
 Accordingly, the latter's brother, Rupsi Bairagi, and his son, Jaimal, met Akbar at Dausa and Bharmal himself met Akbar at his camp at Sanganer on 20 January 1562.